 The hallmark of this therapy tends to be much longer initial interviews spent gathering very specific information.
 You will likely need few sessions and the hypnosis work is done using light trance.
 If you don’t like the thought of ‘losing control’ you may prefer this style of working.
 Inductions are shorter allowing the therapist to conduct several interventions in a session.
 The work is then tested, followed by the next stage of the process, so you can notice progress within the sessions.
 Typically, for more persistent issues, I will provide you with a relatively short hypnotic session (MP3) to listen to in-between sessions.
 The improvement within each session can be quite profound.
 Clients should never be left wondering if the session has been effective.

-Rather than relying on an open-ended weekly session that might span many years (e.g. like some counselling and psycho-dynamic models) I would rather rely on a steady stream of new clients needing just a handful of sessions, who then go on recommend their friends.
+Many counselling and psycho-dynamic models have open-ended weekly session that might span many years.
+I would rather rely on a steady stream of new clients needing just a handful of sessions, who then go on recommend their friends.
 I think that’s better business in the long run.

 Some people have one simple issue they need addressing and this may be addressed in a single session.
 For others there may be a number of layers that need work which might lead to small batches of sessions over an agreed period.
 I see most clients for between 3 and 6 sessions.
 Having said that, all clients are different and results may vary considerably.